 Going hiking alone is a great way to begin getting your feet wet as a solo traveler.
 See, essentially, solo travel is all about growing the ability to explore unfamiliar places with curiosity.
 A natural environment like a forest can be a good way to start.

-Naturally, with a recommendation to hike alone, I need to add a caveat: solo hiking can be dangerous- super dangerous!
-In the mountains outside Seattle, multiple travelers get lost every year simply by taking a wrong turn or stepping off of the trail to relieve themselves.
+Naturally, with a recommendation to hike alone, I need to add a caveat.
+Solo hiking can be dangerous- super dangerous!
+In the mountains outside Seattle, multiple travelers get lost every year simply by taking a wrong turn or stepping off of the trail.